Is It Worth It To Be a Truck Driver in 2026?

 Check out the equipment sitting in their yard.

-See if the company maintains a modern, well-serviced fleet.
-High-quality equipment can make your job safer and more efficient, leading to a better work experience for you in so many different ways.
+See if the company maintains a modern, well-serviced fleet of trucks and trailers.
+High-quality equipment can make your job safer and more efficient, overall leading to a better work experience for you in so many different ways.

 Check Home Time Policies

-Confirm the frequency and reliability of home time the company offers.
+Confirm the frequency and reliability of home time the company ‘says’ they offer.

 If they seem vague over home time policies, beware.
 You may be on the road for long periods of time, when that’s not what you want.

-Regular, predictable home time is indicative of a driver-focused company culture.
+Regular, predictable home time usually indicates a driver-focused company culture.

 Read Driver Reviews